thatandromeda/django-oauth-toolkit/docs/settings.rst

 SCOPES
 ~~~~~~
-A dictionnary mapping each scope name to its human description.
+A dictionary mapping each scope name to its human description.

 READ_SCOPE
 ~~~~~~~~~~